psipred/merizo_search/README.md

 ## Multi-domain searching

 Both `search` and `easy-search` support searching for database entries that match all domains in a query chain.
 In the case of `search`, all supplied query structures are considered as domains originating from a single chain and searched against the database.
-In the case of `easy-search`, segmentation and multi-domain search operate on a per-query-chain basis, that is, only domains segmented from individual query chains are searched together as a set.
+In the case of `easy-search`, segmentation and multi-domain search operate on a per-query-chain basis, that is, only domains segmented from individual query chains are searched together at a time.

 To enable multi-domain searching, add the option `--multi_domain_search` to a `search` or `easy-search` command.